Jack3690/INSIST/docs/source/index.rst

-..
-PISTA documentation master file, created by sphinx-quickstart on Mon Jan 23 20:34:21 2023.
+.. pista documentation master file, created by sphinx-quickstart on Thu Feb 16 17:23:12 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ***********************************************
 Python Image Simulation and Testing Application
 ***********************************************